-Nursery, day, means a use where care is provided for three or more children under kindergarten age for periods of four hours or more per day for pay.
+Nursery, day.
+See Day care center., means a use where care is provided for three or more children under kindergarten age for periods of four hours or more per day for pay.

 Nursery, landscape, means a business growing and selling trees, flowering and decorative plants, and shrubs which may be conducted within a building or without (commercial production).